ARINC-IA/CSMIM/docs/best-practices.md

 Define object types to capture one piece of functionality. <br />
 *Rationale:* This promotes abstraction from hardware layout.
-And it avoids the situation where the resources of one CSMIM object have to be provided by multiple hardware devices - which is complicated to achieve.
+And it avoids the situation where the resources of one CSMIM object have to be provided by multiple hardware devices – which is complicated to achieve.

-Choose object type identifiers such that they are short yet without risk of naming conflicts with future object types.
+Choose object type identifiers such that they are short yet with a low risk of naming conflicts with future object types.
 Group related object types by using the same prefix. <br />
 *Rationale:* This increases readability and understandability and places the